var base_url = 'https://www.bapugraphics.com/';

 What is CSS positioning?

-The position CSS property specifies how an element is positioned in a html document.
+The position CSS property specifies how an element is positioned in an HTML document.
 The toprightbottom, and left properties determine the last location of positioned elements.

 There are five different position values: